Search the Health Library

 13. What if my lobular carcinoma in-situ (LCIS) is described as “pleomorphic” or “with necrosis”?

 These types of LCIS, when compared to LCIS without these features, may be more aggressive and associated with an increased risk of carcinoma.
 “Necrosis” means that some of the LCIS cells are dead.
-“Pleomorphic” means that the LCIS cells look more atypical under the microscope than the usual case of LCIS.
+“Pleomorphic” means that the LCIS cells have bizarre shapes and sizes under the microscope.
+Pleomorpic LCIS is usually treated the same as DCIS.

 14. What if my report on lobular carcinoma in-situ (LCIS) mentions “margins” or “ink”?